 This podcast explores all productivity factors, including working right the first time and getting great work done that pushes your goals forward.

 Supermanagers is a podcast hosted by the team at Fellow.app.

-This weekly podcast hosts insightful episodes spanning across various topics of management.
+This weekly podcast hosts insightful episodes spanning various topics of management.

-The podcast is aimed at managers and leaders who desire to improve their leadership skills and abilities to have a positive impact on their team and organization.
+The podcast is aimed at managers and leaders who desire to improve their leadership skills and positively impact their team and organization.

-You will definitely find some thoughtful episodes here that give you first hand insight into the world of management.
+You will find some thoughtful episodes here that give you first-hand insight into the world of management.